 Cereus cacti like full sun.
-They can handle partial shade but thrives during the summer in direct sunlight.
-Sunny south, east, or west window is a good spot to grow a Cereus indoors.
+They can handle partial shade but thrive in direct sunlight during the summer.
+A sunny window is a good spot to grow a Cereus indoors.
 Rotate the pot a quarter turn every week or two to encourage balanced growth.
 If possible, get your Cereus outdoors from spring to fall for fresh air and extra light.
 Increase sun exposure gradually to prevent sunburn.

 These cacti do not like to have "wet feet" and need to be grown in well-draining soil.
-Use commercial soil mixes for cacti and succulents or make your own potting mix.
+Use commercial soil mixes for cacti or make your own potting mix.